praneethtota/Adaptive-Utility-Agent/whitepaper_v04.md

 ## 12. Open Questions

-The following are genuinely unresolved problems.
-Previously identified open questions that have been resolved or substantially mitigated through the Arbiter Agent (§9.5) and distributed architecture (§9) have been incorporated into their respective sections: reality grounding (§9.5), catastrophic forgetting (§9), cross-domain contradiction (§9.5), base model compatibility (§9), adversarial confidence degradation (§9.5), and calibration pipeline scaling (§9.5).
-The two remaining original questions — subtle utility gaming and multi-modal extension — are retained below alongside new open problems that have emerged from deeper analysis.
+The following tracks the resolution status of all identified open problems.
+Questions resolved in this version are noted with their resolution location.

+**Resolved in v0.4:**
+- Reality grounding → §9.5 (Arbiter empirical checks)
+- Catastrophic forgetting → §9 (distributed architecture)
+- Cross-domain contradiction → §9.5 (Arbiter Agent)
+- Base model compatibility → §9 (independent submodel migration)
+- Adversarial confidence degradation → §9.5 (Arbiter gates all weight-affecting inputs)
+- Calibration pipeline scaling → §9.5 (Arbiter as first-stage sampler)
+- Evidence chain staleness → §9.5 (field-specific decay function, Class A–D)
+- Trust cold start → §6.1 (domain expertise from credentials on day one)
+- Sybil resistance → §6.2 (reputational accountability under attribution)
+- Router single point of failure → §9.9 (Raft-based HA cluster)
+- Arbiter bootstrapping → §9.5 (expert sampling calibration pipeline)
+- Personality-Arbiter feedback loop → §9.5 (adaptive sampling up to 15% detects over-correction before personality drift accumulates)
+- Curiosity gap bonus calibration → §9.5 (dual cap: per-gap ≤ K_natural_max; Case 3 collective ≤ 2/3 of exploration budget)

+**Partially resolved in v0.4:**
+- Multi-modal extension → §12.1 (STEM: parse-then-check; creative: augmented with music theory, aesthetic literature, cultural context, Overton window — parser and cultural classifier engineering remain open)

-### 12.1 Persistent from Prior Versions
+### 12.1 Persistent

 **1. Subtle utility gaming**

 The 50% curiosity cap prevents overt gaming.
 A sufficiently capable agent might learn subtler strategies: slightly reframing familiar problems to appear novel, or selectively avoiding domains where its contradiction rate would rise.
-Detecting this requires comparing the agent's novelty claims against an independent novelty measure.
-The curiosity gap bonus (§9.5, Case 3) partially mitigates this by preferentially directing exploration toward confirmed knowledge gaps rather than self-declared novelty — but the agent could still game gap detection by generating ambiguous outputs that trigger Case 3 without genuinely resolving the gap.
+The curiosity gap bonus (§9.5, Case 3) partially mitigates this by directing exploration toward confirmed knowledge gaps — but the agent could still game gap detection by generating ambiguous outputs that trigger Case 3 without genuinely resolving the gap.
+Detecting subtle gaming requires an independent novelty measure, which reintroduces the circularity problem.

 ---

-**2. Multi-modal extension**
+**2. Multi-modal extension** *(partially resolved)*

-The current framework assumes text input and output throughout.
-Extending to image, audio, and video modalities requires: (a) a contradiction detector that operates on non-text content — logical and mathematical checks do not directly apply to images; (b) an assertions store schema that represents structured facts about visual or audio content; (c) an efficacy measurement pipeline per modality.
-The creative efficacy model (§3.2) provides a starting point for output measurement via platform engagement signals, but the internal contradiction detection layer requires fundamental redesign.
+The framework assumes text throughout.
+Multi-modal extension decomposes differently for STEM vs. creative content.

+**STEM modalities — parse first, then run normal checks.** Audio and video in STEM domains (a medical lecture recording, a documentary on how volcanoes erupt, a scientific journal audiobook) contains extractable factual claims.
+The strategy: transcribe and parse media into a structured claim set, then run the standard four-check Arbiter pipeline on those claims exactly as for text.
+Logical contradictions, mathematical errors, cross-session inconsistencies, and empirical verifiability all apply to factual statements regardless of medium.
+The hard problem is the parser, not the checker — once claims are extracted, existing infrastructure handles them.

+**Creative modalities — augmented by domain-specific aesthetic frameworks.** For creative content, logical and mathematical checks do not apply, but the following mechanisms are available:

+*Music:* Music theory provides a formal body of literature covering harmony, rhythm, counterpoint, voice leading, and genre conventions.
+A creative audio output can be checked against this literature — not as a correctness test but as a calibration signal for whether the work engages meaningfully with established structures.
+Platform engagement (Spotify, SoundCloud) provides the empirical check.

+*Visual art and photography:* Aesthetic literature spanning thousands of years documents color science (complementary colors, perceptual color models), compositional frameworks (golden ratio, rule of thirds, visual balance), and cross-cultural aesthetic studies.
+These are data-grounded — extensive observation, cross-cultural replication, measurable perceptual response.
+Platform engagement (Behance, iStockPhoto purchase rates) provides empirical signal.

+*Cultural context:* Aesthetic norms are not universal.
+A work conforming to Western conventions may violate Eastern ones.
+The field classifier identifies the intended cultural context, and aesthetic checks apply against the norms of that specific context — not a universal standard.

+*Overton window:* The Arbiter assesses whether a creative work falls within the current Overton window for its field and cultural context — the range of expressions currently considered socially acceptable for public distribution.
+This is a social calibration signal, not a quality judgment.
+Content outside the window is not wrong, but its placement affects discoverability efficacy and platform viability.

+**What remains unresolved:** The parser for extracting structured claims from non-text STEM media requires significant engineering.
+The assertions store schema for visual and audio content has no current design.
+The cultural context classifier is a hard classification problem with no clean training signal.
+The Overton window is dynamic and geographically variable — operationalizing it as a continuous check requires a regularly updated model of social acceptability per field per region.

 ---

-### 12.2 New Open Questions
+### 12.2 Remaining New Questions

-**3. Arbiter bootstrapping — who arbitrates the Arbiter?**

-The Arbiter Agent's confidence weighting formula (logical: 0.30, mathematical: 0.40, cross-session: 0.20, empirical: 0.10) is currently hand-specified.
-These weights are plausible but not derived from first principles or empirical calibration.
-An incorrectly weighted Arbiter systematically biases corrections across the entire graph — every submodel that receives Arbiter-generated DPO pairs inherits the bias.
-The question of how to calibrate Arbiter confidence weights from data, and how to detect Arbiter drift over time, has no current answer.

----

-**4. Curiosity gap bonus calibration**

-The gap multiplier formula (gap_multiplier = 1 + penalty_multiplier / 10) is a reasonable starting heuristic but has not been validated.
-If the multiplier is too high, Case 3 gaps monopolize the system's exploration budget, starving genuine novelty-driven curiosity.
-If too low, high-priority knowledge gaps compete ineffectively against routine novelty.
-The theoretical optimal multiplier depends on the relative frequency of Case 3 events, the depth of the knowledge gap, and the cost of remaining wrong in that field — none of which are known in advance.

----

-**5. Arbiter evidence chain staleness**

-The assertions store persists verified facts across sessions.
-Over time, some of these facts become outdated — medical guidelines change, software best practices evolve, legal precedents shift.
-A fact that was verified at confidence 0.95 two years ago may now be wrong, but the store has no decay mechanism.
-The Arbiter's cross-session check therefore trusts stale evidence with the same weight as fresh evidence.
-A time-weighted confidence decay function is needed, but its decay rate would need to be field-specific (physics facts decay slowly; clinical guidelines can change in months) and calibrated empirically.

----

-**6. Trust score cold start and Sybil resistance**

-The entity trust system (§6) requires interaction history to compute trust scores.
-New entities start with no history and therefore cannot qualify for external escalation.
-A new domain expert with genuine deep knowledge is indistinguishable from an adversary on their first interaction.
-The system needs a cold-start protocol — some mechanism for bootstrapping trust faster than interaction history alone, perhaps through verifiable credential attestation.
-Additionally, a Sybil adversary who creates many new entities to probe the system's responses would not be caught by the per-entity trust mechanism — this requires a population-level detection layer that does not yet exist.

----

-**7. Graph router as single point of failure**

-The distributed model graph router (§9.2) handles all query classification, fan-out, and response merging.
-If the router fails or is compromised, the entire graph is unreachable.
-Unlike individual submodels — which can fail gracefully with fallback to parent nodes — router failure has no clean fallback.
-The router must itself be fault-tolerant and independently deployable, but the mechanisms for router redundancy, leader election, and state synchronization across router replicas are not yet specified.

----

-**8. Personality system and Arbiter interaction**

-The personality evolution service (§5.2) adjusts trait weights based on utility trend and contradiction rate.
-The Arbiter generates correction signals that affect both of these.
-If the Arbiter is systematically over-correcting (high false positive rate on contradiction detection), the personality system will interpret the elevated contradiction rate as evidence that the agent needs more caution — triggering a caution increase that reduces exploration, which reduces the agent's ability to discover and resolve knowledge gaps.
-This feedback loop between Arbiter correction frequency and personality drift has not been analyzed and could produce unintended stable states.
+**3. Assertions store decay class assignment**

+The decay class system (Class A–D in §9.5) requires each assertion to be assigned a decay class at write time.
+The assignment logic — determining whether a given fact falls into "no decay" (mathematical proof) vs. "fast decay" (clinical guideline) — is itself a classification problem.
+Edge cases exist: is a well-replicated empirical finding in physics Class A or Class B?
+Is a long-standing medical consensus that has never been challenged Class B or Class C?
+The initial calibration is a heuristic; a systematic method for decay class assignment is needed.

 ## 13. Conclusion